ElementsProject/elementsproject.github.io/elements-code-tutorial/installing-elements.md

 That's pulled all the code from the Elements repository into a newly created directory in Home called "elements".

-##### NOTE: To update the code with any changes made to it in the future you can move into the home/elements folder and run "git pull origin elements-0.14.1" then "make" and then "make install".
-If you get a permissions error when updating then run "sudo make install".
-You may need to change the branch from "-0.14.1" in the above command if this changes in the future.
+##### Note: To update the code with any changes made to it in the future you can move into your home/elements folder and run "git pull origin elements-0.14.1" and then "make" and "sudo make install".
+You may need to amend the branch to something other than "-0.14.1" if this changes in the future, so please check on [GitHub](https://github.com/elementsproject/elements) before you update.

-Before we can compile and install Elements we need to install software that the build is dependant on.
+Before we can compile and install Elements, we need to install software that the build process and this tutorial is dependant upon.
 Run the following terminal commands in turn.
-You will need to enter "y" when prompted for some of the commands: (note some lines wrap in the text below - each entry starting "sudo apt-get" should be executed in its entirety.
+You will need to enter "y" when prompted for some of the commands.

+##### Note: Some lines wrap in the text below.
+Each line starting with "sudo apt-get" should be executed in its entirety.

 ~~~~
 sudo apt-get install build-essential libtool autotools-dev autoconf pkg-config libssl-dev